 This library is one of the best treasures found in County Armagh.
 A trip to the Armagh Robinson Library and you’ll uncover the first edition of Gulliver Travels.
 One of the library’s most prized possessions.
-The Robinson library was first founded in 1771 by the archbishop Robinson.
+The Robinson Library was first founded in 1771 by archbishop Robinson.
 It is the oldest library in Northern Ireland.
 Book lovers out there will love this little gem and its great selection of books, with a fascinating history.

 3. Armagh Planetarium

-A lot of the attractions found in Northern Ireland will have a lot of historic value but sometimes you just want have some fun.
+A lot of the attractions found in Northern Ireland will have a lot of historic value but sometimes you just want to have some fun.
 The Armagh Planetarium is a great place to do this as it offers many interactive exhibitions.

-At the Planetarium there is an amazing Digital Theatre, where you can embark on a journey into our mesmerising space.
+At the Planetarium, there is an amazing Digital Theatre, where you can embark on a journey into our mesmerising space.
 And learn about the wonders of the Universe.
 Perfect attractions if you’re travelling to Northern Ireland with children or a family.
 Young and old alike will both enjoy themselves here.

 4. The Armagh County Museum

 Everyone loves to explore museums in the different places they are visiting and I can highly recommend the Armagh County Museum.
 It holds a great collection of arts that exemplifies how life in the city has been through the centuries.
 The museum has a lot of displays that narrate stories about the lives of people here.
-You will come across fascinating displays like rural crafts, wedding dress, and military uniforms as well.
+You will come across fascinating displays like rural crafts, wedding dresses, and military uniforms as well.

 5. Navan Centre and Fort

 The Navan Centre reveals all you need to know about the most significant ancient monuments in the County of Armagh.
 Those monuments include the Navan Fort, the seat of the Kings of Ulster, and the Ancient Capital.
 Visitors get to observe a lot about the history of the area through the exhibits that the Navan Centre offers.
-You’ll be amazed by all you will get to learn about the Irish mythology and the most significant Celtic characters.
+You’ll be amazed by all you will get to learn about Irish mythology and the most significant Celtic characters.

 County Down – Northern Ireland Travel Blog Guide

 The next County to make your way to in Northern Ireland is County Down.
-Northern Ireland is one of the most alluring counties to spend your time with beautiful scenery attractions.
+Northern Ireland is one of the most alluring counties to spend your time with beautiful scenic attractions.
 County Down doesn’t fail to impress and combines all the best of what Northern Ireland has to offer.